shakibbinkabir/Project-DS-Wireframe/README.md

 ## 🌱 How to Contribute

-We welcome contributions from developers and designers to help improve **CoDesk**.
+We welcome contributions from developers and designers to help improve **Project DS**.
 You may fork this repository and submit contributions for non-commercial purposes, as outlined in our license.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your changes.